 The government is politically responsible to the Chamber of Deputies.
 Following a general election, the President of the Republic designates the Prime Minister.
 Upon the proposal of the designated Prime Minister, the President of the Republic appoints other members of the government and entrusts them with the management of the respective portfolios.
 Within 30 days of the appointment, the government as a collegiate body shall go in the Chamber of Deputies and ask it for a vote of confidence (for the detailed procedure and its variations see Art.
 68 CCR).

 It is a constitutional convention that the Government shall be formed by the party which won the general elections.
 Alternatively, the chairperson of the second largest party is to be asked to form the Government.
 The Government is, however, supposed to be composed of politicians who were able to secure support for their Government in the lower chamber of the Parliament.

+The government decides as a collegiate body by an absolute majority of all its members.
 Members of the Government are generally at the same time heads of respective ministries.
 There are not many members of the government without a ministerial responsibility for a certain department (so-called “ministr bez portfeje”).

+The ministries are central administrative agencies subordinated directly to the Government.
 The ministers are appointed by the President of the Republic upon the proposal of the Prime Minister.
 The President of the Republic will also recall a minister if the Prime Minister so proposes.